-How to travel with the coronavirus epidemic?
+How to travel with the coronavirus outbreak?

 We must keep the “barrier gestures” for many more months.

-What coverage with international health insurance?
+What Coronavirus insurance with international health insurance?

-You will be covered by good expatriate insurance like GoldExpat worldwide.
-You will also have the possibility of being covered as soon as you join, given the urgency that this infection can have.
-Mondassur advises you to take out international health insurance like GoldExpat if you live abroad.
+You will be covered by good international health insurance like those in our Gold range worldwide.
+You will also have the opportunity to be covered as soon as you join given the urgency that this infection may have.
+Mondassur advises you to take out international health insurance such as GoldExpat if you live abroad or GoldStudent if you are studying abroad.
 Simple repatriation assistance guarantees will not cover you.
-You will be covered in your country of expatriation and also if you return to France or if you travel.
+You will be covered in your country of expatriation and also if you return to France or if you are traveling.

-What symptoms for the coronavirus epidemic?
+What are the symptoms for the coronavirus outbreak?

-- Decrease your social contacts; many countries around the world have called for total containment (nearly 4 billion people were confined at the end of April 2020)
+- Decrease your social contacts many countries around the world have called for total containment (nearly 4 billion people were confined at the end of April 2020)

 - Wash your hands very frequently, especially before meals